saucelabs/sauce-docs/docs/test-fairy/platforms/lumberyard.md

 3. Once you complete exploring all included levels, close the app.

 4. Embed the shader PAK files into your app or put them in a remotely accessible location where your app can access later.
 PAK files are located in **lumberyard_version\dev\Build\es3\game_project_name** folder.
-For more details, please refer to [this](https://docs.aws.amazon.com/lumberyard/latest/userguide/android-shaders-building.html).
+For more details, refer to [this](https://docs.aws.amazon.com/lumberyard/latest/userguide/android-shaders-building.html).

-### Step 6 - Build
+## Step 6 - Build

 1. Using a command line app or terminal, navigate to **lumberyard_version\dev** folder.